 They'll many graceless Ballads sing,

-Of a Presbuterian;
+Of a Diesbytesian;

-That a Lay Elder is a thing
+That a Lay-Elder is a thing

 Made up half Dog, half Man:

 Out, out, said he, (and smote her down)

 Was Mankind grown so scant?

 There's scarce another Dog in Town,

-Had took the Covenant.
+Had took the Cohenaut.

 Help House of Commons, &c.

-Then Swash began to look full grim,
+hen Swash began to look full grim,

-And Fane did thus reply;
+And Jane did thus reply;

-Sir, you thought nought too good for him,
+I, you thought nought too good for him,

 You fed your Dog too high:

-'Tis true he took me in the lurch,
+is true he took me in the lurch,

 And leap'd into my Arms;

-But (as I hope to come at Church)
+It (as I hope to come at Church)

 I did your Dog no harm.

 Help House of Commons, &c.

-Then she was brought to Newgate Goal, And there was Naked stripp'd; They whipp'd her till the Cords did fail, As Dogs us'd to be whipp'd: Poor City Maids shed many a Tear, When she was lash'd and bang'd; And had she been a Cavalier, Surely she had been hang'd.
-Help House of Commons, &c.
+en she was brought to Newgate Goal, And there was Naked stripp'd; ey whipp'd her till the Cords did fail, as Dogs us'd to be whipp'd: It City Maids shed many a Tear, When she was lash'd and bang'd;